anantdimri96/uniquevisitors/README.md

 # About
-An application which displays the number of total unique visitors on the web page with backend as ruby and frontend as React.
+An application which displays the number of total unique visitors on the web page with backend as ruby and frontend as React.Added screenshot

 # Setup